MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/index.md

     ),
 )
 ```

+> [!NOTE]
-The `AzureAIInferenceChatCompletion` service also supports [Microsoft Entra](https://learn.microsoft.com/en-us/entra/identity/authentication/overview-authentication) authentication.
+> The `AzureAIInferenceChatCompletion` service also supports [Microsoft Entra](https://learn.microsoft.com/en-us/entra/identity/authentication/overview-authentication) authentication.
 If you don't provide an API key, the service will attempt to authenticate using the Entra token.

 # [Anthropic](#tab/python-Anthropic)